Sukhanshu/VSD-physical-design-using-open-source-EDA-tools/README.md

 ### LABS

+For the labs we are using the latest Google-SkyWater 130nm process node

+Introduction to QFN-48 package, chips, pads, core, die, IP Introduction to RISC-V Architecture, picorv32 and picoSoC, RAVEN full chip and RAVEN SoC Introduction to open-source EDA Tools

 1.Click on VSD IAT, Go to "Lab Instances".
 Then under "Links", click on the "link" icon.
 Click bottom left, System tools > LXTerminal.
 2.Now type the command "yosys".
 What do you see next?
 ![05b8e0b9-ef22-4b2e-8a2f-b2db003f9fb8](https://user-images.githubusercontent.com/71768466/110246150-73ce9700-7f8c-11eb-929e-0980ff330a13.jpg)